Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

   $$f1 = \frac{R+P}{2}-\frac{(R-P)^2}{2(R+P)}.$$

-  Moreover, the f1 score is not very sentitive to imbalanced data (one class of the classification being more represented in the data than the other, like in Figure 1.).
+  Moreover, the f1 score is not very sensitive to imbalanced data (one class of the classification being more represented in the data than the other, like in Figure 1.).
   Some metrics are quite sensitive to an imbalanced data set, like the [accuracy](https://www.wikiwand.com/en/Accuracy_and_precision#/In_binary_classification).

 ### Cleaning process

-I will now explain how to perfrom the cleaning process of the tweets.
+I will now explain how to perform the cleaning process of the tweets.
 Indeed, text data, and in particular tweets, are too messy to be used as is in a model.
 We need to "standardize" as much as possible the text that will be use as input to the model.
 For example, the following tweet,
 > only had a car for not even a week and got in a fucking car accident ..
 Mfs can't fucking drive .